MCL Tear Treatment in University City, MO

 Diagnosing an MCL Tear in University City, MO

-Diagnosing an MCL tear typically involves a physical examination and may include imaging tests such as an MRI or X-ray to verify the injury’s severity.
-At Axes Physical Therapy, we offer free injury screenings in University City, MO.
+Diagnosing an MCL tear often includes a physical exam and possibly MRI or X-ray imaging to verify the injury’s severity.
+At Axes Physical Therapy, we provide complimentary injury screenings in University City, MO.
 With Direct Access Physical Therapy, you can get evaluated and start your recovery without the need for a physician’s referral.

 Treatment Options in University City, MO for MCL Tears